 Any plea of nolo contendere shall be considered a conviction for the purposes of this subsection.
 A certified copy of a final order, decree or case decision by a court or regulatory agency with the lawful authority to issue such order, decree or case decision shall be admissible as prima facie evidence of such conviction or discipline.
-The department may deny an application for a license if, in its judgement, the actions disclosed in subsections 1 and 2 of this section would render the applicant unfit or unsuited to engage in boxing, wrestling, or other athletic activities.
+[Subject to the provisions of § 54.1-204 of the Code of Virginia, the Thel department may deny an application for a license if, in its judgment, the actions disclosed in subdivisions 1 and 2 of this subsection would render the applicant unfit or unsuited to engage in boxing, wrestling, or other athletic activities.

-\underline{ED} .
+ED.
 Each individual applicant shall disclose his physical address and each firm applying for licensure shall disclose the physical addresses of the firm and the firm's responsible management.
 A post office box shall not be accepted in lieu of a physical address.

 FE.
-The fee established by 18 VAC 120-40-50 A shall accompany the application and shall not be refunded.
+The fee established by 18 VAC 120-40-50 A shall accompany the application and shall

+1 not be refunded.

-GF.
+3 GF.
 The receipt of an application and the deposit of fees in no way indicates approval by the department.

-18 VAC 120-40-80.
+6 18 VAC 120-40-80.
 Entry requirements for boxer.